menelmir/ChunksRefresher/README.txt

-ChunksRefresher 0.0.2-SNAPSHOT-2018-12-01-2
+ChunksRefresher 0.0.3-SNAPSHOT-20191104-1
-(c)Damien VERLYNDE.
+(c)Damien VERLYNDE and contributors.
 All rights reserved.
 ---------------
 WARNING:
 This plugin comes with no warranty and is provided "as-is".